back

 If you see your customer service as something your company should take care of, you’re missing out on an important branding opportunity.
 The way you treat your customers can make or break lifelong relationships, trust, and loyalty.
 A big pillar in this is your customer service.
 Nearly 80% of people will forgive a bad experience if they receive great customer service.

 The way you interact with customers and how you handle after-service is becoming increasingly important with digitalization.
 A one-star review can ruin your reputation, so keeping customers happy is important.
+Modern companies make sure to provide an excellent customer experience using call center software, CRMs and other customer relationship tools to retain customers.

 Some brands have such fantastic customer service that it became a part of their branding.
 One example is Lush, a cosmetics brand that takes a personal approach whenever a potential customer enters their shop.